 - Once the fetch is complete, the state should be updated and rendered on the page

-If it’s not working, check out the console of your React app…
+If it’s not working, look for an error in the console of your React app…

 CORS! - Some Group Work

 You’ve heard of it before - Cross-Origin Resource Sharing.
 What even is an origin?
 And why do we want to share resources?

 With a partner, look through this MDN page about what an origin is.
 See if you can describe an origin for our use cases in 1 or 2 sentences.

 Now that we know what an origin is, what is Cross-Origin Resource Sharing, and why won’t it let our front-end talk to our back-end application?